Memory Hierarchy Design and Characteristics

 Registers

-These are very small memory devices, generally holding around bytes of data nearly 32-bit to 64-bit, and are of various types, for example - general-purpose registers, address registers, etc. The registers are directly associated with the CPU which means they are the fastest memory available in a system, which also means they are the costliest of all, Due to this they are used in very small sizes and possess the fastest access time.
+These are very small memory devices, generally holding around bytes of data nearly 32-bit to 64-bit, and are of various types, for example - general-purpose registers, and address registers that hold or reference a memory address.
+The registers are directly associated with the CPU which means they are the fastest memory available in a system, which also means they are the costliest of all, Due to this they are used in very small sizes and possess the fastest access time.

 Cache Memory